 - Mix 1 teaspoon of household liquid bleach to 1 litre of water.
-Use bleach that does not have an added scent or fabric softener.
+Use bleach without added scent or fabric softener.

-- Pour this solution into the cleaned storage container and shake well, making sure that the bleach solution coats the entire inside of the container.
+- Pour the solution into the cleaned storage container and shake well, making sure that the bleach solution coats the entire inside of the container.

 - Let sit at least 30 seconds and then empty.

 - Let the container air dry.
 Keep it covered until you use it, so it stays clean.

 After a water shortage, well water levels may take weeks or months to return to normal.
 Check that your well has enough water in it before you start using it again.
 The level should be close to normal.